GUITAR BRANDING MARKET STUDY

 Most guitar branding only uses these three components in advertising.
 Why?

-The reason for that is most ads simply sell one or two table stake components.
+The reason for this is most ads sell one or two table stake components.
 Worst of all, they are missing what a musician is really seeking: to fall in love with their instrument.

 Gretsch as an example

 Take, for example, the following advertising for the Brain Setzer line of Gretsch guitars:

 Sure, the copy of this advertisements hits on the story of these models, and we have a celebrity, Brian Setzer.

 But in what way does this impact the buyer?
 It’s more of a glamour shot for Setzer.